FAC10/week2-TimeForce/README.md

 # week2-TimeForce
+What

-We are Time Force and we're building a stopwatch using TDD.
+We are Time Force and we're building a stopwatch using TDD-methodology.

+Why

 <b>User Story 1</b>: As a ranger wanting to accurately predict how long a coding task takes to complete, I want to time how long I have been working on a task, so that in the future I know how much time to estimate.